-There, you will find a section labeled Geofencing.
-Switch the toggle to "Yes" and you will see additional options that allow you to choose how you would like this feature to work.
+Then, you will find a section labeled Geofencing if you scroll down.
+Switch the toggle to be on, and you will see additional options that allow you to choose how you would like this feature to work.

 You can choose to have geofencing enforced only at clock-in, only at clock-out, or for both.
 Click the options you wish to be active.
 Activated options will be indicated in blue.
 In the example below, geofencing will only apply to employees who are clocking in:

 Then you can choose from two options to recognize employees' locations:

 GPS Within specified radius from the location's address lets you define a maximum radius from the work location in which employees can access the time clock.
 You can define the distance in meters or feet.
 The minimum you can set is 100 meters or 330 feet.

 For this setting to work, you must have a street address entered for your location.
 Learn more here.

 Connected to location Wi-Fi (IP address) means that employees using a device on an approved network will be able to use the time clock.
 This could be a mobile phone connected to the location's Wi-Fi or a desktop computer at the location that is connected via ethernet or Wi-Fi.
 If they are not on an approved connection, they will receive an error.
 You can also add multiple addresses to your location settings.

 In order for this setting to work, you must set your IP address(es) in your location settings.
 Learn more here.

 Please note that it will work best to select only one method of geofence.
 If you enable both the GPS and IP address methods, then it is likely you'll run into some odd behaviors.